eaton/angrylittletree/blog/_posts/2014-01-27-while-issue.md

       print "This sucks, people hate me for supporting $issue now!";
     }

+    while ($issue) {
+      print "$issue is a serious problem that needs attention.";
+      print "I don't think $issue is serious: show me examples!";
+      print "Here's an exhaustive list of times when...";
+      print "Why are you so obsessed with $issue?";
+    }

 Has anyone else been able to reproduce this?
 Anyone know which subsystem I should log it against?